hydrobeam/website/content/tech/emacs_setup.md

 ### Workspaces

 Workspaces are a way of keeping different projects distinctly separate.
-For example they enable you to draft notes and churn out some code in the same Emacs instance, with no overlap between buffers/terminals/sidebars at all.
+For example, they enable you to draft notes and churn out some code in the same Emacs instance, with no overlap between buffers/terminals/sidebars at all.

-You might notice that when you switch to a new project with <kbd>SPC p p</kbd>, a new workspace is automatically created for you.
+You might also notice that when you switch to a new project with <kbd>SPC p p</kbd>, a new workspace is automatically created for you.

 Here are the keybinds you need to know (mostly grouped under <kbd>SPC TAB</kbd> ):